chris-sheehan/blog/_posts/2015-05-17-nba-age-srs.markdown

 * teams who were expected to win a lot of games and should continue to do so for a while with a young core.
 * a bunch of other teams in less extreme situations.

 So that had me wondering what a similar look at the NBA might show.
-As a Golden State Warriors fan, I've spent this season hearing a lot of talk about how the Dubs are set up for long term success with a yound core of players.
+As a Golden State Warriors fan, I've spent this season hearing a lot of talk about how the Dubs are set up for long term success with a young core of players.
 This sort of optimism is completely foreign to me, and so I spent the season looking for reasons why this nonsense.
 This chart does not do that.
 (Playoff teams in red)

 # ![NBA Teams: Age vs. SRS]({{site.baseurl}}/assets/img/nba-age-srs.png)